 Stories matter, so we start with a section called Story.
+In this part of the session, we are going to learn to Be Curious as we engage with two stories.
 This includes a film of someone who has faced conflict, division or a difficult relationship, and a Gospel account from the life of Jesus.
 Both stories relate to the theme of the session, approaching it from different angles.